GerardStarling/digital-writing-folio/exercises.md

  #### How is electronic literature different from print literature?

-Electronic literature is not restricted by page margins or static text. as software and hardware is everchanging, the works can be temporal.
-Electronic literature seems to be self published alot of the time, so it is not adhering to literary trends or kept beyond the firewall of publishing houses as much as print based lit is.
+Electronic literature is not restricted by page margins or static text.
+As software and hardware is everchanging, the works can be temporal.
+Electronic literature seems to be self published alot of the time, so it is not adhering to literary trends or kept beyond the firewall of publishing houses, as much as print based lit is.

  #### What are some of the qualities of electronic literature?

 As mentioned before, some of the main qualities is that the works are not confined to physical page boundaries.
-Margins can be infinite, and texts can travel in any form desired.
+Margins can be infinite, and texts can travel in any form desired and exist in many different visual forms.